 Regional efforts do not currently focus on precipitation enhancement as an important water management strategy in the Region as a result of (1) the highly seasonal nature of precipitation in the region, (2) the potential for flash flooding, and (3) the virtually nonexistent role of snow pack in storing water within the Region.
-While precipitation enhancement is not an important strategy for the Region, the City of San Diego has periodically experimented with precipitation enhancement as a means of increasing runoff to local reservoirs.
 Upon review, stakeholders determined the precipitation enhancement strategy is not an appropriate RMS for the San Diego IRWM Region.